WPBeginner

 require( dirname( __FILE__ ) . '/wordpress/wp-blog-header.php' );

-Save your changes and upload both index.php and .htaccess files from your desktop to the root of your domain using FTP.
-The root folder is the parent folder with the wordpress folder inside it usually called /www/ or /public_html/
+Save your changes and upload both index.php and .htaccess files from your desktop computer to the root of your domain using FTP.

 Root directory with a separate WordPress folder inside it

-That’s all.
-You can now visit your website using the root domain, and everything will work fine.
-However, if you need to login to your WordPress admin, then you will still need to go to the wp-admin inside the wordpress directory like this:
+However, if you need to log in to your WordPress admin, then you will still need to go to the wp-admin inside the ‘wordpress’ directory like this:

 http://www.example.com/wordpress/wp-admin

-Method 2: Move WordPress to Root Directory
+Method 3: Move WordPress to the Root Directory

 This method is more comprehensive and will permanently move your WordPress site from the subdirectory to the root folder of your website.

-Step 1.
-Create a Duplicator Package
+Step 1: Create a Duplicator Package

 This will launch the Duplicator wizard, which will create an installer package of your complete website.
-Click on the next button to continue.

-Build duplicator package
+Build package

 Duplicator will now create a package and prompt you to download it along with the installer script.
-Go ahead and download both files to your computer.

-Step 2.
-Create a New Database for a Fresh WordPress Install
+Step 2: Create a New Database for a Fresh WordPress Install

-Visit your hosting account’s cPanel dashboard, scroll down to the ‘Databases’ section, and then click on the ‘MySQL Databases’ icon.
+You need to visit your hosting account’s cPanel dashboard, scroll down to the ‘Databases’ section, and then click on the ‘MySQL Databases’ icon.

 Database cPanel

-After that simply provide a name for your database and click on the ‘Create Database’ button.
+After that, simply provide a name for your database.

 Create database

-Cpanel will now create a new database for you.
+cPanel will now create a new database for you.
 After that, you need to scroll down to the ‘MySQL Users’ section.

-From here you need to provide a username and password for your new database user and click on the ‘Create a user’ button.
+From here, you need to provide a username and password for your new database user and click on the ‘Create a User’ button.

 Create MySQL user

-Now you need to assign database permissions to the new user.
+Now, you need to assign database permissions to the new user.

 Scroll down to the ‘Add User to Database’ section.
-Simply select the database user you created from the dropdown menu next to the ‘User’ field, then select the database, and click on the add button.
+Simply select the database user you created from the dropdown menu next to the ‘User’ field, then select the database.
+Finally, click on the ‘Add’ button.

 Add user to database